TV-Rename/tvrename/cmd-line.md

 {:.cli}
 /hide
 * Hides the User Interface and associated message boxes from view.
-* Defaults to not add missing directories (providing "/createmissing" is not set).
+* Defaults to not add missing folders (providing "/createmissing" is not set).
 * Exits once actions complete.

 {:.cli}